-Where an applicant is found at the nomination stage to owe the Council, housing association or a private landlord money, as explained in in section 7.3.10 of this document, the applicant will be referred to the Housing Options Manager, who will make a decision to either give the applicant a short time period to repay the money owed or to allow the nomination to proceed.
-This will be dealt with on a case by case basis.
+Where an applicant is found at the nomination stage to owe the Council, housing association or a private landlord money, as explained in in section 7.3.10 of this document, the applicant will be referred to the Housing Solutions Team Leader, who will make a decision to either give the applicant a short time period to repay the money owed; withhold the nomination and suspend the application or to allow the nomination to proceed.
+This will be dealt with on a case-by-case basis.

-Applicants accepted as being owed the main homeless duty by the Council who are nominated for an offer under Part 7 section 193 of the Housing Act 1996 as amended by the Homelessness Act 2002 will have their application temporarily suspended until they have made a decision as to whether or not they will accept that offer.
+Applicants accepted as being owed the main homeless duty5 by the Council who are nominated for an offer under Part 7 to discharge section 193 of the Housing Act 1996 as amended by the Homelessness Act 2002 will have their application temporarily suspended until they have made a decision as to whether or not they will accept that offer.
 Further information can be found in section 14.17 of this document.
-If they decide to accept the offer their application will remain temporarily suspended until they have signed a tenancy agreement, at which point their application will be cancelled.